How to Build a Custom Flip Animation Effect in PowerPoint For Your Website

 Wondering how we made a PowerPoint object play on a web page?
 The trick is to have a PowerPoint slide turned into web-ready Flash or HTML5 format.
 With the iSpring Pro add-in, you can create a perfect Flash&HTML5 copy of a PPT file keeping all animations, slide transitions and interactive content.
 Created presentations will be supported by desktops, laptops and mobile devices including iPads, iPhones and Android tablets.

 This interactive flipping object was created with iSpring Pro 6.0

 Here are the instructions on how to build Flip Custom Animation:

 Step 1.
-Place two pictures of the same size that represent two sides of one object.
-For example, we are using these two pictures of the Earth's two hemispheres:
+On a slide, place two pictures of the same size that represent two sides of one object.
+For example, we are using these two pictures of the Earth’s two hemispheres:

 Step 2.
 Now we add the following animation effects to each of them in order to make them move the right way (This sample was created with PowerPoint 2007):

 - Object 1 - Collapse exit effect - on click